 Platinum is the hardest and most durable of the precious metal options.

 At your request, we can have your white gold ring rhodium plated.
 This finish is usually applied to white gold rings and jewellery to make them very “white”, as white gold alloys in their true form have distinctive colourings.
 Please note that as standard we do not rhodium plate our white gold rings.
 The majority of white gold on the market is plated with rhodium as standard to give it a very bright, white colour.
 Please be aware that this plating doesn’t offer any sort of protection to the metal as some customers are lead to believe.
 The only purpose of rhodium plating is to change the colour / tone of the metal underneath.
 Non-plated 9ct white gold has a slight golden tone and 18ct white gold is a deep, gun-metal colour.
 Rhodium plating wears off rings and is required to be re-done every couple of years (on average) at the customer’s cost, which is why we don’t plate our rings in the first place, and also because we love the non-plated colour for rings.
 How regularly re-plating is required is totally dependent on wear – how often the ring is worn and how hard the wearer is on their ring.
 It’s worth considering that the plating may need done more often to a wide ring or a ring with a greater flat surface area.
-However, if you are buying one of our rings to wear beside another white gold ring then you may wish to consider requesting that we plate your new ring for you so that the colours match, but please be aware that you will be required to have this re-done in the future.
+However, if you are buying one of our rings to wear beside another white gold ring then you may wish to consider requesting that we do plate your new ring for you so that the colours match, but please be aware that you will be required to have this re-done in the future.
 You may also wish to consider chatting with us about polishing the plating off your existing ring for less future maintenance.

 Some silver items, such as solid rings, can be oxidised, this leaves the lower sections black, giving a greater contrast to the item.

 This finish creates a frosted or matte look to your item and adds texture.